 Author’s note: Having read this far, you probably have a good sense of my ideology.
 If you thought open-minded-compassionate-conservative who welcomes opinions, ideas, and discussion on topics that oppose my own, you would be correct.
 And you will remember, I’m a registered Independent and have been for many years.

-This book will never be a platform for “radical causes” or notoriety for people who are engaged in egregious behavior.
-That said, you will understand me including a POW story of an entirely different perspective, a juxtaposition of “Death is Very Easy, Life, Life’s the Difficult Thing,” Chapter VII.
-Although I strongly oppose the traitorous acts that men in the following article are accused of; one can never be sure how they would endure imprisonment — with no known end — by an enemy determined to break an individual or group with starvation and torture.
+This book will never be a platform for “radical causes” or notoriety for people engaged in egregious behavior.
+That said, you will understand me including a POW story from an entirely different perspective, juxtaposing “Death is Very Easy, Life, Life’s the Difficult Thing,” Chapter VII.
+Although I strongly oppose the traitorous acts that men in the following article are accused of; one can never be sure how they would endure imprisonment — with no known end — by an enemy determined to break an individual or group with starvation and torture

 The following article from the Washington Post, Sept.
 22, 2017.